 She was further advised that she would need to get a passport and a study visa for her daughter in order to register for a public school.

 At this point she had missed two weeks of school.

-After an intervention from the LRC office in Johannesburg, in which we sent a letter to the Department stating that the Constitution’s right to education extends to “everyone”, including asylum seekers and refugees, the Department of Education reached out to Mrs T. On 31 January 2017, the Department of Education informed Mrs T that she may approach her school of first choice to register her daughter.
+After an intervention from the LRC office in Johannesburg, in which we sent a letter to the Department stating that the Constitution’s right to education extends to “everyone”, including non-South Africans, the Department of Education reached out to Mrs T. On 31 January 2017, the Department of Education informed Mrs T that she may approach her school of first choice to register her daughter.

 Today will be Mrs T’s daughter’s first day of school.